College of the Atlantic: History

 The College of the Atlantic was conceived by Mount Desert Island residents who wanted to stimulate the island's economy during the off-season, when revenue from tourism declined, by forming a year-round, four-year institution of higher education.

-In 1968, Father James Gower, a Catholic priest and peace activist, and his former football teammate from Bar Harbor High School, businessman Les Brewer, conceived the idea for the College of the Atlantic.
+In 1968, James Gower, a Catholic priest and peace activist, and his former football teammate from Bar Harbor High School, businessman Les Brewer, conceived the idea for the College of the Atlantic.
 Brewer and Gower founded the school in 1969, when the school of human ecology was granted temporary approval on June 23, 1969, by the Maine State Board of Education.
 Three other Mount Desert residents helped establish the college: Bernard K. "Sonny" Cough, Richard Lewis and Robert Smith.
 Edward Kaelber, then assistant dean at Harvard Graduate School of Education, became the first president and was joined in 1970 by Melville P. Cote as assistant to the President and Director of Admissions and Student Affairs.

-Father James Gower proposed "Acadia Peace College" as the original name for the school, though this was rejected in favor of the College of the Atlantic.
+Gower proposed "Acadia Peace College" as the original name for the school, though this was rejected in favor of the College of the Atlantic.
 The College of the Atlantic began offering its first classes in 1972 with an enrollment of just 32 students.
 The institution had about 300 students for the 2012–13 school year.
 The College of the Atlantic offers only one academic major: human ecology.
 Gower helped create the curriculum for the college and its academic programs.

 The majority of the campus was purchased for $1 from the Oblate Fathers of Mary Immaculate Seminary, who used the site as a monastery.
 Parts of the campus were also donated by the family of co-founder Bernard Cough.